RishabhMakes/Insta-hashtag/README.md

 Gets pictures from an insta hashtag

 ## Things done
 Outputs JSON database
 Integrated with rudimentary frontpage using JS
+Basic layout

 ## Things to do
 Import JSON before running scraper
 Compare existing DB to incoming entries
 Make a good interface for front end

 ## issues